sheffield-bioinformatics-core/wrangling-genomics/_episodes/04-variant_calling.md

 in previous studies
   + amongst healthy / diseased individuals

 There are many annotation resources available, but we have chosen to demonstrate `annovar`.
 There is an overhead associated with downloading the required annotation files, and a lot of disk space is consumed.
 However, you will hopefully agree that once configured it is relatively easy to use. `annovar` is a suite of `perl` scripts that can perform a variety of annotation and filtering tasks.
+However, we do not need to be familiar with `perl` in order to use it.
 It can also collate the results from annotating against different databases into one convenient table.

 Let's create a directory for our annotated results